 Video games have long influenced the entertainment industry and vice versa.
 This trend is only increasing with the latest examples coming from crossovers like the newly announced Pirates of the Caribbean expansion, Sea of Thieves or Ubisoft’s movie tie-in, Avatar: Frontier of Pandora.
 What’s more, we are seeing an increase of TV shows and movies picking up their storylines from video games.
 The hit Netflix series, The Witcher and the Spring film release of Mortal Kombat are just two recent examples of studios connecting with built-in fanbases.

 A Commitment To Diversity

 Understanding that diversity in the creator space matters and is particularly important in order to deliver experiences that resonate with different audiences, game developer Take-Two Interactive spoke specifically about the importance of encouraging diversity within their hiring to grow their ability to build characters and content that better connects with all players.

 Whether players want to traverse Mexico (Forza Horizon 5), snowboard the best mountains (Shredders), or explore long feared landscapes (S.T.A.L.K.E.R.
 2: Heart of Chernobyl), new releases show a commitment to offering players a view of the world in another year where international travel is likely to be limited.

+The projected number of active video gamers worldwide in 2021.
 Video game playing has become a pervasive pastime worldwide with the number of players only continuing to grow.
 2021 is seeing the number grow by 4.5% and projections from gaming research company Newzoo see additional growth of 5% in 2022 and another 4% in 2023.
 With the world topping 3B gamers in a mere 2 years, it’s clear that video game play is driving culture in all areas of entertainment.